Scholarships for Attorneys

 Attorney Scholarships for State and National Certifications

-The Children’s Commission offers financial support to those attorneys and judges seeking certification as a National Association of Counsel for Children (NACC) Child Welfare Legal Specialist (CWLS) by way of a reimbursement scholarship for their application fee or exam fee for those applicants who successfully pass their CWLS exam.
-The scholarship is funded by the Children’s Commission and administered by the NACC.
-Texas attorneys and judges interested in becoming CWLS certified will pay their CWLS application fee and exam fee to NACC.
-The NACC will issue scholarship reimbursements directly to Texas attorneys and judges after they successfully complete the exam and receive certification.
+The Children’s Commission offers financial support to those attorneys and judges seeking certification as a National Association of Counsel for Children (NACC) Child Welfare Legal Specialist (CWLS) by way of partial reimbursement of their application fee for those applicants who successfully pass their CWLS exam.
 A discount is also available for those current CWLS who choose to recertify.

 Please note the following details regarding CWLS certification:

-Recertification is required every five years.
+- Recertification is required every five years.
 The recertification process is identical to the initial application process, minus the writing sample and exam.
-Texas attorneys and judges who are re-certified by September 30, 2019, are eligible to be reimbursed 60% of their recertification fee.
+After successfully becoming recertified, Texas attorneys and judges can return to this page to complete and return the reimbursement form and request reimbursement of 75% of their CWLS recertification fee from the Children's Commission.
+Please email Commission.Accounting@txcourts.gov to request additional information about reimbursement.